joelwk/chanscope-knowledge-agents/README.md

-# Chanscope Retrieval
+# Chanscope Retrieval: Multi-Provider LLM Microservice for Information Intelligence

+## 🚀 What's New in v2.0

+- **Natural Language to SQL Query Engine**: Ask questions in plain English, get structured data responses
+- **Multi-Provider LLM Orchestration**: Seamlessly switch between OpenAI, Grok (X.AI), and Venice.AI
+- **Venice AI Character Support**: Leverage specialized AI personas for domain-specific analysis
+- **Enhanced Temporal Analysis**: Improved forecasting with time-aware query processing
+- **Production-Ready API**: RESTful endpoints with background processing and task management

 ## Overview
 An advanced query system leveraging multiple AI providers (OpenAI, Grok, Venice) for comprehensive social data analysis to extract actionable insights and patterns.
 The system provides a robust API layer that can be integrated with autonomous AI agents and agentic systems.
-It employs intelligent sampling techniques and a multi-stage analysis pipeline to process large volumes of 4chan and X data, enabling temporal analysis, cross-source verification, and predictive analytics.
+It employs intelligent sampling techniques and a multi-stage analysis pipeline to process large volumes of 4chan and X data, enabling temporal analysis, cross-reference verification, and predictive analytics.

 ### Platform Integration
 - **Traditional Deployment**: Docker-based local or server deployment for controlled environments